gonwan/spring-cloud-demo/README.md

 The license service caches organization info in Redis, prefixed with `organizations:`.
 So you may want to clear them to get a full tracing of cross service invoke.
 ```
 redis-cli -h 172.16.87.12 -c del $(redis-cli -h 172.16.87.12 -c keys organizations* | gawk '{ print $1 }')
 ```

 ### Working with OAuth2
 All OAuth2 tokens are cached in Redis, prefixed with "oauth2".
 There is also JWT token support.
-Comment/Uncomment `@Configuration` in `AuthorizationServerConfiguration` and `JwtAuthorizationServerConfiguration` classes to swith on/off.
+Comment/Uncomment `@Configuration` in `AuthorizationServerConfiguration` and `JwtAuthorizationServerConfiguration` classes to switch it on/off.